COVID-19 Vaccine Information

 The COVID-19 vaccine is an important tool in bringing this pandemic to

-an end, and Livingston HealthCare encourages people to receive it when
+an end, and Livingston HealthCare encourages people to receive it.

 Livingston HealthCare, along with healthcare organizations across the state,

-is following the recommended phased approach to providing the vaccine
+have followed the recommended phased approach to providing the vaccine.

 Frontline healthcare workers

 Long-term Care and Assisted Living Facilities